ehenoma/javo/README.md

 It has a simple interface and is very easily expandable internally.
 Configuration options are of course also given, whereby these come either in the form of flags or properties.

-The following text shows how the Builder module can be used to add generator modules to your dependencies.
+The following text shows how common BuildTools can be used to add the generator modules to your dependencies.

 ##### Maven
 ```xml